andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 0
-- Dowload all the files in the same folder
+- Dowload all the files of the GitHub repository in the same folder of your computer.

 or